Cookies

 This website is for you, the club's members - and for people interested in bowls or who would like to find out more.

-The first of our open days on Sunday attracted around 20 people, despite a dismal weather forecast.
+The first of our open days attracted around 20 people, despite a dismal weather forecast.

 With a bit more luck, our second one - on Saturday, June 6 - might attract even more.